okfn-brasil/serenata-de-amor/README.md

 #### `GET /api/receipt/<Document.pk>`

-This endpoit gets the URL to the digitalized version of the receipt of a `Document`.
+This endpoint gets the URL to the digitalized version of the receipt of a `Document`.
 It returns `{ url: null }` if the digitalized version is not available.
 The endpoint expects a `Document.pk` (i.e. the primary key of the `Document` object).

 ### Supplier